-Pokémon is a multi-media franchise spawned from a role-playing video game series developed by Game Freak and published by Nintendo beginning in 1996.
-The title is a portmanteau formed by combining the Japanese words “Poketto Monsutā” (ポケットモンスター), “Pocket Monsters” in English.
+Pokémon is a media franchise spawned from a role-playing video game series developed by Game Freak and published by Nintendo beginning in 1996.
+The title is a portmanteau formed by combining the Japanese words "Poketto Monsutā" (ポケットモンスター), "Pocket Monsters" in English.
 The games and other media surrounding it revolve around the capturing different types of these creatures, the titular Pokémon, and using them in battle.
 Outside of the original games, Pokémon has been used in anime, manga, trading cards, toys, films and books among other things.
 Online, Pokémon has a large fan community, spawning fan art, fiction and memetic content.

-Outside of hand-held games, Pokémon has appeared in console games for Nintendo 64, GameCube and the Wii.
-There also have been several spin-off games from the standard RPG including turn-based navigation game Pokémon Mystery Dungeon and action RPG Pokémon Ranger.
-As of September 2012, there have been five generations of Pokémon released for various Nintendo handheld platforms over a series of ten sets of games, with an eleventh set due to come out in North America and Europe in late 2012.
+Outside of hand-held games, Pokémon has appeared in console games for Nintendo 64, GameCube, Wii and Wii U. There also have been several spin-off games from the standard RPG, including turn-based navigation game Pokémon Mystery Dungeon and action RPG Pokémon Ranger.
+As of October 2013, there have been six generations of Pokémon released for various Nintendo platforms.